NetSecGame Architecture

 IP

 IP is immutable object that represents an IPv4 object in the NetSecGame.
-It has a single parameter of the address in a dot-decimal notation (4 octet represeted as decimal value separeted by dots).
+It has a single parameter of the address in a dot-decimal notation (4 octet represented as decimal value separated by dots).

 Example: